berlinplan/berlinplan.github.io/readme.md

 - <sub> Mean: kill 1 </sub>
 - <sub> X: An emergency situation will trigger an app notification for all people on the planet to vote. </sub>

+  *Torture Dilemma*
+- <sub> End: defuse a hidden bomb in a shopping center to save your family and 1000 others </sub>
+- <sub> Mean: use barbaric torture methods with an 80% success rate to extract information from a terrorist in 10hours </sub>
+- <sub> APP: Yes limited use of torture to gather information is ok but not prolonged use. </sub>
+- <sub> App: No any kind of torture is wrong  </sub>

 *Damage others Property Dilemma*
 - <sub> End: rescue a dog trapped inside a car </sub>
 - <sub> Mean: break car's Window property, enter a private room </sub>